hikmatazimzade/instagram-crawler/README.md

 ```bash
 docker start instagram-crawler
 ```

-### Docker Database Configuration
-If running the crawler in Docker, ensure that `DB_HOST` is set to `postgres` in the environment settings.

 ## Database Configuration
 The crawler writes data to a PostgreSQL database.
 Ensure your database is set up correctly by modifying .database_env file inside the `db` folder before running the script.